eliemichel/SlangWebGPU/examples/03_module_import/README.md

 module_import
 =============

 This demo shows how that the source Slang file provided to `add_slang_webgpu_kernel` can include/import other source files, which are correctly added to the compilation dependency graph.
-It is even possible to specfify extra include directories: (TODO)
+It is even possible to specfify extra include directories:

 ```CMake
 add_slang_webgpu_kernel(